A-rjun-saji/Windows-Security-Health-Check/README.md

 # Windows-Security-Health-Check

- A PowerShell script for performing comprehensive security health checks on Windows systems
+A PowerShell script for performing comprehensive security health checks on Windows systems.

 ## Objective

 This PowerShell script is designed to perform a comprehensive security health check on Windows systems.
 It gathers crucial security-related information and generates a detailed report that can be used for auditing and improving system security.

 ## Features

 - **Admin Users**: Lists all users with administrative rights.
 - **Running Processes**: Shows currently running processes, including their IDs, CPU usage, and start times.
 - **Firewall Status**: Checks the status of firewall profiles to ensure they are properly configured.